 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-Based on onsite reviews and the ground water under the direct influence data the four wells integrity was rated from poor to excellent.
-Our contractor reported Well 1 as good, Well 2 as poor, Well 3 as fair and Well 4 as excellent.
-The State has determined these wells are not GWUDI or Ground Water Under the Direct Influence of surface water.
-Surface waters can enter and flow through this karst setting a great distance in a short amount of time carrying contaminants with it but it appears to not be affecting these wells.
+Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
+The State has determined that the wells are not GWUDI or Ground Water Under the Direct Influence of surface water.
 In a complex karst setting, it is almost impossible to determine which streams are contributing surface water directly.
 Often, the closest stream is not involved and streams further away are involved.
 Dye trace studies could possibly identify the area of contribution.